2016 PDC World Cup of Darts

-The 2016 Betway World Cup of Darts was the sixth edition of the PDC World Cup of Darts.
+The 2016 PDC World Cup of Darts, known as the 2016 Betway World Cup of Darts for sponsorship reasons, was the sixth edition of the PDC World Cup of Darts.
 It took place between 2–5 June 2016 at the Eissporthalle in Frankfurt, Germany.

 The England pairing of Phil Taylor and Adrian Lewis retained their title after beating the Netherlands pairing of Michael van Gerwen and Raymond van Barneveld 3–2 in the final.

 Format

 The tournament remained at 32 teams this year, but unlike recent years, only the top 8 teams are seeded, with the remaining 24 teams being unseeded in the first round.
 Like last year, there are no groups in 2016 with the tournament being a straight knockout.

 First round: Best of nine legs doubles.

 Second round, quarter and semi-finals: Two best of seven legs singles matches.
 If the scores are tied a best of seven legs doubles match will settle the match.

 Final: Three points needed to win the title.
 Two best of seven legs singles matches are played followed by a best of seven doubles match.
 If necessary, one or two best of seven legs singles matches in reverse order are played to determine the champion.